 Dialog in place of the Meta-Commentary in an Outtake from

-Steven Soderbergh’s “Schizopolis”
+Steven Soderbergh’s “Schizopolis

-In 1996 Steven Soderbergh made a film called Schizopolis.
-Some outtakes from the film were posted on youtube a few years ago (see here; the scene in question is at 05:17-07:15).
 In the outtake below, Soderbergh plays a guy who tries to pick up a girl who is played by Soderbergh’s ex-wife, Betsy Brantley.
 In the scene the characters’ lines are not traditional dialog but meta-commentary on their feelings and reactions to what the other character says.

 At English lessons three separate groups of students came up with five different versions of the dialog that might have taken place between the characters.
-Here are the five different versions composed by three
+Here are the five different versions composed by three different groups of students.

 Actual Dialog, Version One